devrahul/Wordpress-RabbitMQ/README.md

 define('WP_RABBITMQ_PASSWORD', 'password');
 ```

-Other settings to be included in the `wp-config.php` file are for
+To connect to a RabbitMQ server via SSL, you'll also have to add these constants to your
-connecting to the RabbitMQ server via SSL.
+`wp-config.php`:

 ```php
 define('WP_RABBITMQ_KEY_FILE', '/path/to/file/.pem');